jchuckc/BizSearchEngine/ARCHITECTURE_DECISIONS.md

 ## Overview

 BizSearch is an AI-powered business acquisition platform designed to help entrepreneurs and investors discover, evaluate, and rank business opportunities.
 This document outlines the key architectural decisions, their rationale, and tradeoffs in building a demo application that showcases full-stack capabilities while maintaining zero operational costs.
+This is a scaled-down version of the application and is, in essence, a high-fidelity prototype.
+The full concept and architectural decisions for the production scale implementation are captured in the Architecture_Decisions_Production document

 ## Guiding Principles